Caroola Farm Volunteer Residency Program Overview

-Caroola Farm is a family farm run by Penny Kothe and Paul McKinnon, we have three maremma dogs and a variety of children that come and go.
+Caroola Farm is a family farm run by Penny Kothe and Paul McKinnon, we have one maremma dog and a variety of children that come and go.
 We also have part-time workers on the farm for specific activities.

 You will have the opportunity to learn from each and all of us, in addition to any formal courses that are being run on the farm at the time.

 Our primary business is selling local meat and vegetables at this time and we attend weekly farmers markets as well as supplying to local restaurants and businesses.

 Penny Kothe grew up on a family farm in Tumbarumba, later moving to Sydney for High School and University.
 Having spent way too many years in front of a desk in a variety of marketing jobs including a highly successful small family business, she returned to the land in 2007.

 After farming conventionally from 2007 to 2011 on farms ranging from 10,000 to 10 acres, sustainable farming called more and more, with the decision in 2012 to purchase Caroola Farm.

 Penny has a passion for regenerative farming, and local food, having done her PDC with Bill Mollison and Geoff Lawton as well as a variety of other courses including Forest Gardens, Natural Bee Keeping, Mushrooms, Holistic Management and Biodynamics.
 She has recently completed a Diploma in Organic Farming through the National Environment Centre.

 Paul McKinnon is a ‘survivalist’ and a very practical farm person.
 He grew up in Mollymook, later moving to Sydney for school.
 He has worked in many fields including security, policing, building and water and was even at one stage a grave digger.
 His interests have always been on the land, with a focus on a self-reliant lifestyle.